 For all the dates in the Gantt Chart:

-A good practise is to choose a date display that is preceded with asterisk (*).
+A good practice is to choose a date display that is preceded with asterisk (*).
 So, it adjusts per the user's locale on their PC.

 Then you can modify the chart contents using data entry.
 Even formulas if you want to link dates or use arithmetic to determine end dates based on duration.

 Not every template is perfect so you should try a few to find the one that best fits your needs.
-Some create a separate chart object while others represent the timeline in a table using conditional formatting (like this one).
+Some create a separate chart object while others represent the timeline in a table using conditional formatting (like this one) in Gantt Charts.

 And there are limitations in the layout (8 weeks on display horizontally).
 Which would need manipulation of the sheet to extend further.

-Gantt Charts in Excel won't usually feature the rich project management functionality.
+Gantt Charts in Excel (Excel Gantt Chart template) won't usually feature the rich project management functionality.
 Of task dependencies, linked start / end dates (although you can do this with formulas) or resource allocation.

-If you'd like to learn more about formatting cells, using dates in formulas, condition formatting or creating charts in Microsoft Excel, book at seat in one of our Excel courses.
+If you'd like to learn more about formatting cells, using dates in formulas, condition formatting or creating charts in Microsoft Excel, book a seat in one of our Excel courses.
+Our trainers are dedicated to share their knowledge on creating a well-optimised and effective Gantt chart for project timelines.